AboutWork Options

 OurHistory

-Work Options has been providing job-ready training for 25 years.
-In 1997, when our organization obtained its nonprofit certification, our agency was called Work Options for Women.
+Work Options has been providing job-ready training for more than 27 years.
+In 1996, when our organization obtained its nonprofit certification, our agency was called Work Options for Women.
 In May 2021, we formally changed our name to Work Options to better reflect our agency’s long-standing commitment to providing job training for all individuals, regardless of gender.

-Historically, Work Options has recruited and provided job-training for for individuals with minimal work experience or who are under-skilled.
+Historically, Work Options has recruited and provided job-training for for individuals with minimal work experience or who would benefit from upskilling.
 For many years, a majority of the students in our program were individuals who were transitioning off of public assistance and into the workplace.
 In 2018, we added an additional target population — individuals preparing to re-enter the community following incarceration.

 OurTeam